dreamcatcher-tech/network/Inbox/2025-01-01 1600 the storage layer for the crm.md

 It doesn't have any b2 type storage, and it just stores direct to files on disk, using git put object.

+The api for uploading is a bunch of binary files ? or it uploads the binary files individually, into a staging area, and the executes a commit, which is atomic, which updates the head of the git branch.

+This seems very much like just a strong git repo, with a simplified interface.

+merge() requires two branches, a repo, and will error if there are conflicts.
+It will also say what the commit we thought was the tip of both branches was, so we can bail if something changed.
+Or we can allow forcing the change to go thru.